jeremybytes/csharp-workshop-2025/README.md

 * You need to have the .NET 8 SDK or .NET 9 SDK installed as well as the code editor of your choice (Visual Studio 2022 Community Edition or Visual Studio Code are both good (free) choices).

 * You will also need the lab files with the code and instructions.
-These can be obtained from this repository (in the Labs folder) or from the separate "Labs Only" repository noted below.
+These can be obtained from this repository (in the Labs folder).

 ### Links: